Allow the browser selection to be Spaces aware

 -

-Jean-Claude Siegrist
+Jean-Claude Siegrist commented

 I was just about to implement this Applescript from http://hints.macworld.com/article.php?story=20091013114424722 to force Safari to open a new window if none are open in the current space.
 But then I'd loose Choosy functionality.